-- Holding an information evening before the children start school; - Talking to them about their child's interests and needs during our introductory sessions in school. - Being welcoming and approachable and having an open-door approach for parents to voice concerns/ask questions; - Inviting them to a parent consultation in the Autumn and Summer Terms and their child's EHCP Annual Review meeting to discuss how their child has settled and share progress and next steps for learning; - Providing observations on a monthly basis when their child has their 'Focus Week' as well as their WOW moments uploaded on to their child's online Tapestry account; - Valuing parents' contributions to learning journeys; - Inviting parents into school for our open afternoon sessions; (to resume soon) - Encouraging parents to read with their child at home and make comments in their reading record books; - Providing curriculum planning overviews for each topic, each term, highlighting how they can support their child at home; - Providing vocabulary covered through the topics (Word Aware) to enable them to support their child at home; - Providing a weekly class newsletter showing parents and carers what their child has been learning and achieving over each week, together with a dedicated page on the school website which also provides this insight; - Encouraging parents to attend our monthly 'Coffee Morning' sessions; (to resume soon) - Providing parents with an EHCP Annual Review report detailing outcomes achieved and set for the following year and an end of year summary report detailing achievements and their child's EYFS profile; - We also draw on our links with the community to enrich children's experiences by taking them on outings and inviting members of the community into our setting to talk about their lives, work and experiences.
+- Holding an information evening before the children start school; - Talking to them about their child's interests and needs during our introductory sessions in school. - Being welcoming and approachable and having an open-door approach for parents to voice concerns/ask questions; - Inviting them to a parent consultation in the Autumn and Spring terms and in Summer terms their child's EHCP Annual Review meeting will take place to discuss their child's progress towards their learning outcomes; - Providing observations on a monthly basis when their child has their 'Focus Week' as well as their WOW moments uploaded on to their child's online Tapestry account; - Valuing parents' contributions to learning journeys; - Inviting parents into school for our 'Stay and Play' sessions on a half term basis; - Encouraging parents to read with their child at home and make comments in their reading record books; - Providing regular feedback on their child's day in Badgers in their home and school diary; - Providing curriculum planning overviews for each topic, each term, highlighting how they can support their child at home; - Providing vocabulary covered through the topics (Word Aware) to enable them to support their child at home; - Providing a weekly class newsletter showing parents and carers what their child has been learning and achieving over each week, together with a dedicated page on the school website which also provides this insight; - Encouraging parents to attend our monthly 'Coffee Morning' sessions; - Providing parents with an EHCP Annual Review report detailing outcomes achieved and set for the following year and an end of year summary report detailing achievements and their child's EYFS profile; - We also draw on our links with the community to enrich children's experiences by taking them on outings and inviting members of the community into our setting to talk about their lives, work and experiences.